 The environmental issues discussed below are beyond the scope of a Standard Home Inspection.
 Professional Opinion is qualified to conduct Professional Radon Gas Testing and Wood Destroying Insect Infestation Inspections, which can be requested for an additional fee.
 Qualified specialists should be utilized to address other environmental issues including those listed below.
 Due to the technical information required with environmental issues, much of the information below is summarized or extracted directly from publications or websites of leading authorities such as the US EPA, CDC, state and local health departments.
 Information and results from ongoing research may not be immediately available, but will be updated periodically.

 Radon is a colorless, odorless radioactive gas that has been found in homes all over the United States.
 It comes from the natural breakdown of uranium in soil, rock and water and gets into the air you breathe.
 Elevated levels of radon gas are the second leading cause of lung cancer, however, radon levels can be reduced to safe levels with properly installed mitigation systems.
 Dan is certified as a Radon Measurement Technician from the National Radon Safety Board and is a member of the American Association of Radon Scientists and Technologists.
-Professional radon gas tests are conducted using the NYS ELAP certified RTCA E-Smart continuous radon monitors and RTCA activated charcoal passive diffusion adsorption canisters.
+Professional radon gas tests are conducted using continuous radon monitors from RADALINK and activated charcoal passive diffusion adsorption canisters from RTCA, both of which are NYS ELAP certified.
 Radon gas testing is conducted in accordance with the EPA radon testing protocols established for Real Estate transactions and in compliance with NYS Health Department regulations.
 Choosing to have your existing or prospective new home tested for radon gas can prevent exposing your family to the second leading cause of lung cancer from the air they breathe.
 See additional information about radon gas and a list of qualified mitigation contractors at the US EPA, NYS and Erie County Health Departments links below.

 U.S. Surgeon General Health Advisory